SyluxDX/daily-timer/README.md

 ```

 ### ToDo:
+- Add configuration custom exception to use the try catch without masking the error and the necessity use of sys module
 - Scroll capabilities when there are more than 10 tem members
 - Add tooltip for keys at the bottom of screen